Succulent plants have unusual shapes, rich textures, varied colors, and showy blooms that make a dramatic impact in any container or garden setting.

 One type of Echeveria that’s often mistaken for Sempervivum is E. glauca, commonly known as blue hen and chicks.
 It produces slender-stalked blossoms of yellow with red accents from spring into summer.

-An assortment of three Echeveria in 3-inch pots is available on Amazon.
+An assortment of four Echeveria in four-inch pots is available on Amazon.

 In full sun, leaves are faintly pink, but in part shade they take on a gray-green hue.